britannio/in_app_review/in_app_review/README.md

 **Testing `requestReview()` on Android isn't as simple as running your app via the emulator or a physical device.
 See [Testing](#testing) for more info.**

-**Make sure you are signed in to a gmail account on the play store for the rating dialog to appear.**

 ---

 ## `openStoreListing()`